reinhart1010/nix/docs/en/osx/whence.md

 ---
 # whence

-A zsh builtin to indicate how a given command would be interpreted.
+A zsh builtin to indicate how a command would be interpreted.
 More information: <https://keith.github.io/xcode-man-pages/whence.1.html>.

 - Interpret `command`, with expansion if defined as an `alias` (similar to the `command -v` builtin):